A Midsummer Night's Dream: Musical versions

 The play was adapted into an opera, with music by Benjamin Britten and libretto by Britten and Peter Pears.
-The opera was first performed on 11 June 1960 at Aldeburgh.
+This was first performed on 11 June 1960 at Aldeburgh.

-In 1964 a musical adaptation debuted on Broadway as Babes in The Wood.
+In 1964, a musical adaptation debuted on Broadway as Babes in The Wood.

-Progressive Rock guitarist Steve Hackett, best known for his work with Genesis, made a classical adaptation of the play in 1997.
-Hans Werner Henze's Eighth Symphony is inspired by sequences from the play.
+Progressive rock guitarist Steve Hackett, best known for his work with Genesis, made a classical adaptation of the play in 1997.
+Hans Werner Henze's Eighth Symphony, written in 1993, is also inspired by sequences from the play.

 The theatre company Moonwork put on a production of Midsummer in 1999.
 It was conceived by Mason Pettit, Gregory Sherman and Gregory Wolfe (who directed it).
 The show featured a rock-opera version of the play within a play, Pyramus & Thisbe, with music written by Rusty Magee.
 The music for the rest of the show was written by Andrew Sherman.

 The Donkey Show is a disco-era experience based on A Midsummer Night's Dream, that first appeared off Broadway in 1999.

-The Alexander W. Dreyfoos School of the Arts Theatre Department presented the show as a musical adapted/directed by Beverly Blanchette (produced by Marcie Gorman) using the songs of The Moody Blues.
-The show was called Midsummer and was subsequently performed at Morsani Hall/Straz Performing Arts Center in Tampa, at the Florida State International Thespian Society Festival.
-Text/Concept Copyright, 9 December 2011.

 In 2011, Opera Memphis, Playhouse on the Square, and contemporary a cappella groups DeltaCappella and Riva, premiered Michael Ching's A Midsummer Night's Dream: Opera A Cappella.

 In 2015, the plot of Be More Chill included a version of the play called A Midsummer Nightmare (About Zombies).